Kaltharos/RPGMods/README.md

 <details>
 <summary>Planned Features</summary>

+- More optimization!
+It never hurts to optimize!
+- Average reputation of clan members.
+- More dynamic events.
+- Bloodline.
+(On hold)
 - Kits Option: Limited Uses.
 (On hold)
-- More optimization!
-It never hurts to optimize!
 - Explore team/alliance in VRising.
 (On hold)
-- Hook into whatever system possible to add a tag to player names.
+- Need a better name tagging sytem.
 (On hold)
-- More dynamic events
-- Bloodline
-- Dynamic mob stats adjustment

 </details>